-Here are a couple of the best creatine brands for teens that meet the criteria appropriate for teen athletes.
-Please note, we are not saying your teen athlete should take these supplements.
-It’s important to work directly with a Sports Dietitian to determine what is the best product and dosing for each unique situation.
+Here are a couple of the best creatine brands for teens that meet the criteria appropriate for adolescent athletes.
+Please note, we are not saying your teen athlete should take these creatine supplements.
+It’s important to work directly with a Sports Dietitian to determine what is the best product.
+They will also help you determine dosing for each unique situation.

 These are affiliate links that will take you to FullScript.com where you can create a secure account to order trusted products.

-If your athlete seems like a good candidate for creatine, please work with your sports medicine doctor and sports dietitian, at least initially, to create the right plan and monitor progress.
+If your athlete seems like a good candidate for creatine, please work with your sports medicine doctor and sports dietitian.
+Do this at least initially to create the right plan and monitor progress.

-Hopefully this information gives you as the parent more confidence in engaging with your athlete on the topic of the benefits of creatine and determining if it’s a good step for them.
+Hopefully this information has helped you feel more confident in engaging with your athlete on the topic of the benefits of creatine as you determine if it’s a good step for them.

 Learn about other supplements for teen athletes from Off-Season Athlete in this article: